Carnival (Bear novel)

-Carnival is a 2006 science fiction novel by Elizabeth Bear.
-It was nominated for a Philip K. Dick Award, a Locus Award and a Lambda Literary Award.
+Carnival is a 2006 science fiction novel by Elizabeth Bear, published in the US by Bantam Spectra.
+It was nominated for a Philip K. Dick Award, a Locus Award for Best Science Fiction Novel and a Lambda Literary Award.

 Setting

 In the future, control of the preservation of interplanetary natural resources has been given over to ecological artificial intelligences called the Governors, who enforce carbon neutrality with strict population controls and energy consumption regulations, and even calculated genocide called "assessment".
 The parliament of the fascistic Old Earth Colonial Coalition, ruthless in its own support of the AIs, serves as a buffer to prevent unnecessary disruption to humanity.
 With colonists having left Earth generations before seeking freedom from these restrictions, the Coalition has now, for decades, been subsuming autonomous worlds back under its control.
 One of these is New Amazonia, a lush planet on which a matriarchal, primarily lesbian society has risen up amidst abandoned alien technology that includes a seemingly inexhaustible power supply.
 The Amazonian women are aggressive and warlike, but also pragmatic and defensive of their freedom from the male-dominated Coalition that seeks to conquer them.
 Distrustful of male aggression, they subjugate their men, a minority they seem to tolerate solely for reproduction and labor.